How we workDelivery model · Senior cross-functional

 Most agencies position around design, development, features, certifications.
 The buyers we work with care about something else: operational fit, business-model alignment, internal capability, ownership boundaries, margin impact, total cost of ownership.

 We won't recommend a platform until we understand the workflows, the customer types, the fulfilment, and the commercial constraints.
-Architecture follows operational reality — never the other way round.
+Architecture follows how the business actually trades, never the other way round.

 And if a brief asks for complexity that won't pay back, we'll say so.
 Order-takers don't challenge bad decisions.
 We do.